johnmacinnis/Journal-of-the-Whils/cantina_scene.md

 **[HAN]**  Yes, Greedo.
 As a matter of fact, I was just going to see your boss.
-Tell Jabba that I've got his money.
+Tell that slimy bastard, Jabba that I've got his money.

 **[GREEDO]**  It's too late.
 You should have paid him when you had the chance.
 Jabba's